 The competition will be held in Rhinehart Recital Hall, an acoustically superb performance space.
 Ample practice facilities are available, including a number of rooms with grand pianos.

-The IPFW Gene Marcus Piano Competition is under the direction of Dr. Hamilton Tescarollo, Assistant Professor of Piano and Director of Keyboard Studies at IPFW.
+The IPFW Gene Marcus Piano Competition is under the direction of Dr. Hamilton Tescarollo, Associate Professor of Piano and Director of Keyboard Studies at IPFW.
 Questions regarding the program should be directed to him at 260-481-6723 or firstname.lastname@example.org.